nihpo/SynthHealthData/README.md

 ## SynthTrial

-NIHPO Stage II: Synthetic Person enrolls in Synthetic Trial
-* Defined by Trial Design specs
-* Helps to calibrate all software
-* Validate software ahead of real data * Shrink time it takes to complete data analysis after trial closes.

-b.)
-User runs the pre-generated synthetic cohorts through a Synthetic Clinical Trial.
+Stage II: Synthetic Person enrolls in Synthetic Trial User runs the pre-generated synthetic cohorts through a Synthetic Clinical Trial.
 Select a pre-defined "Synthetic PHR" created above, define a clinical trial (arms, phases, visits, etc.), and "run" the cohort through the trial.
 User will be able to re-run the same cohort through as many trials as needed.
 The system will generate the full output for a trial (CDISC-formatted files, in both CSV and SAS format).